sadatmalik/javascript/cn/01-Getting_Started/excercises.md

 Get set up with some essential accounts for services you will be using again and again:

-- GitHub
+- GitHub - done
-- StackOverflow
+- StackOverflow - done
-- CodePen
+- CodePen - done